Holešov

 Holešov (/cs/; Holleschau) is a town in Kroměříž District in the Zlín Region of the Czech Republic.
 It has about 12,000 inhabitants.
+The town proper is located in the Upper Morava Valley on the Rusava Stream.

+Holešov existed already in the 12th century and tranformed into a town at the beginning of the 14th century.
+In the 15th–20th centuries, the town had a notable Jewish community.
+Among the main landmark of Holešov are an early Baroque castle and the Church of Assumption of the Virgin Mary.
 The historic town centre with the castle complex is well preserved and is protected as an urban monument zone.

 Administrative division

 Holešov consists of six municipal parts (in brackets population according to the 2021 census):